SrijanDeo-DA-DS/Incremental_Learning-55M-rows-16Gb-/README.md

 # Incremental Learning

-Incremental learning, also known as online learning or sequential learning, is a machine learning approach where the model learns from data in a continuous, iterative manner rather than all at once.
+Incremental learning, also known as __online learning or sequential learning__, is a machine learning approach where the model learns from data in a continuous, iterative manner rather than all at once.
-This approach is particularly useful when dealing with large datasets, real-time data streams, or situations where the entire dataset is not available upfront.
+This approach is particularly useful when dealing with __large datasets, real-time data streams__, or situations where the entire dataset is not available upfront.

-* Here, in this example we have a dataset of 16Gb (55m+ rows) and my laptop has 8gb RAM.
+* Here, in this example we have a dataset of __16Gb (55m+ rows)__ and my laptop has 8Gb RAM.
 Clearly, my laptop is not capable of loading and training the entire dataset at once.
 * Here we will use the concept of Incremental Learning

 I have approached this problem in 3 ways -